 - In the light and sound show, Special lighting effects are projected onto the façade of the Kumbhalgarh Fort and synchronised with recorded narration and music to dramatise the history of Kumbhalgarh.

 - Car and Bus parking is available near Ram Pol.
 The entry tickets to the fort and ‘Light and Sound Show’ are also available here.

-- The entrance to the fort is through a narrow road with limited parking place which often results in a Traffic jam during peak hours (esp after the light and sound show).
+- The entrance to the fort is through a narrow road with limited parking place.
+It often results in a Traffic jam during peak hours (esp after the light and sound show).

 - It takes around 1 and half to two hours to visit the fort.
 Wear comfortable footwear and carry water if you have younger kids with you.

-- The climb to the fort is steep and while manageable for kids, senior citizens with knee issues might find this climb tedious and strenuous.
+- The climb to the fort is steep.
+While it is manageable for kids, senior citizens with knee issues might find this climb tedious and strenuous.